From Surviving to Self-Discovery: My Journey Into Therapy

 - Nov 10, 2025

-- 3 min read
+- 4 min read

-I learned how to survive , to hold it together, to keep moving, to make sure no one saw the cracks.
+For years, I thought being strong meant carrying everything alone.
+I learned how to survive, to hold it together, to keep moving, and to make sure no one saw the cracks.
 But the truth is, surviving isn’t the same as living.
 Somewhere along the way, I forgot what it meant to feel safe, connected, and enough.

 That’s what first drew me to therapy.
-I wanted to understand what was happening beneath the surface, in me, in others, in the patterns that kept repeating no matter how much willpower or effort we threw at them.
+I wanted to understand what was happening beneath the surface, in me, in others, and in the patterns that kept repeating no matter how much willpower or effort we threw at them.

 The Turning Point

-Like many who end up in this profession, my journey into therapy didn’t start with textbooks, it started with my own pain.
+Like many who end up in this profession, my journey into therapy didn’t start with textbooks; it started with my own pain.
 I reached a point where I realised that rescuing others wasn’t the same as healing myself.

 Slowly, I began to meet myself with compassion rather than criticism.
 And that changed everything.